3adnanK/pytutorials/content/post/Python-Operators.md

 2.Assignment operators:
 -----------------------
 We have already used an assignment operator which is  the '=' symbol.<br/>
-We use the assignment operators to assign a value to a variable.
-In python we have like a shortcut assignment operators to assign a value to the variable.<br/>
+We use the assignment operators to assign values to variables.<br/>

 |Operator   |Explanation                                                            |
 |-----------|-----------------------------------------------------------------------|